kazurayam/TestClosure/README.md

 Every time we navigate to a new URL, we are forced to wait for a few seconds until the page is fully loaded.
 This wait makes our sequential processing very slow.

-If I can process these 6000 pages with 8 threads, then the job will be done in 17 hours / 8 threads = 2.2 hours.
+If I have a machine with 8 Core-CPU, I can process these 6000 pages with 8 threads, then the job will be done in 17 hours / 8 threads = 2.2 hours.

 But how can I do multi-threading in a Test Case of Katalon Studio?